Novel scaling limits for critical inhomogeneous random graphs: Proofs of Theorems and Proofs of Theorems 2.1 and 2.4

-In this section, we give a proof of Theorem \ref{thm-WC-C(1)}.
-We start by looking at the first hitting time of zero of the process $l\mapsto Z_l$, and use the fact that by \refeq{V(1)-def}, $V(1)=\inf\{l\colon Z_l=0\}$, where \ch{we recall that} $V(1)$ denotes the number of vertex checks performed in exploring the cluster of vertex 1. \ch{Recall further that $\cluster(1)$ denotes the cluster of vertex $1$, $|\cluster(1)|$ the number of vertices in it, and $\weight(1)=\sum_{j\in \cluster(1)}w_j$ its weight.}
+In this section, we give a proof of Theorem~\ref{thm-WC-C1}.
+We start by looking at the first hitting time of zero of the process $l\mapsto Z_l$, and use the fact that by~(\ref{V1-def}), $V(1)=\inf \{l\dvtx Z_l=0\}$, where we recall that $V(1)$ denotes the number of vertex checks performed in exploring the cluster of vertex 1.
+Recall further that $\cluster(1)$ denotes the cluster of vertex $1$, $|\cluster(1)|$ the number of vertices in it, and $\weight(1)=\sum_{j\in\cluster(1)}w_j$ its weight.

 The proof proceeds as follows.
-We shall first use Theorem \ref{thm-weak-lim-S} and Lemma \ref{lem-approxSZ} to prove that $V(1)n^{-\rho}$ converges in distribution to $H_{\sss \SS}(0)$, where $H_{\sss \SS}(0)$ denotes the first hitting time of 0 of the process $(\SS_t)_{t\geq 0}$ (see Corollary \ref{cor-conv-hit-times} below).
-We then prove that $V(1)n^{-\rho}$, $|\cluster(1)|n^{-\rho}$ and $\weight(1)n^{-\rho}$ have identical scaling limits, by looking at the contribution due to the second term in \refeq{cluster1-comp} for $|\cluster(1)|n^{-\rho}$, and a similar computation for $\weight(1)n^{-\rho}$ (see Lemma \ref{lem-multiple-hits} below).
-We then complete the proof of Theorem \ref{thm-WC-C(1)}, both for $|\cluster(1)|n^{-\rho}$ and for $\weight(1)n^{-\rho}$.
-Finally, in Proposition \ref{prop-wc-function}, we state and prove an auxiliary result concerning joint convergence of $|\cluster(1)|n^{-\rho}$ and the indicators $\indic{q\in \cluster(1)}$ for all $q$.
-This results is useful in the proof of Theorems \ref{thm-WC-(3,4)} and \ref{thm-prop-(3,4)}, and plays a crucial role in the proof of Theorem \ref{thm-WC-C[K]} in the next section, where we investigate the scaling limit of several clusters simultaneously.
+We shall first use Theorem~\ref{thm-weak-lim-S} and Lem\-ma~\ref{lem-approxSZ} to prove that $V(1)n^{-\rho}$ converges in distribution to $H_{\SSS}(0)$, where $H_{\SSS}(0)$ denotes the first hitting time of 0 of the process $(\SSS_t)_{t\geq0}$; see Corollary~\ref{cor-conv-hit-times} below.
+We then prove that $V(1)n^{-\rho}$, $|\cluster(1)|n^{-\rho}$ and $\weight(1)n^{-\rho}$ have identical scaling limits, by looking at the contribution due to the second term in~(\ref{cluster1-comp}) for $|\cluster(1)|n^{-\rho}$, and a similar computation for $\weight(1)n^{-\rho}$; see Lemma~\ref{lem-multiple-hits} below.
+We then complete the proof of Theorem~\ref{thm-WC-C1}, both for $|\cluster(1)|n^{-\rho}$ and for $\weight(1)n^{-\rho}$.
+Finally, in Proposition~\ref{prop-wc-function}, we state and prove an auxiliary result concerning joint convergence of $|\cluster(1)|n^{-\rho}$ and the indicators $\indic {q\in\cluster(1)}$ for all $q$.
+This result is useful in the proofs of Theorems~\ref{thm-WC-3,4} and~\ref{thm-prop-3,4} and plays a crucial role in the proof of Theorem~\ref{thm-WC-C[K]} in the next section, where we investigate the scaling limit of several clusters simultaneously.